 Take a look at this size chart showing apple trees grown on different rootstocks.

 Do not use soil from your garden in the pot, instead use a potting soil mix with some added compost.
+For larger pots use a potting mix that has larger particles in addition to the smaller ones.

 This is the most important and often the most difficult part of successfully growing plants.
 There are many factors, including the humidity, temperature, soil type, wind, and amount of direct sun that affect how much and how often water should be applied.